christophercrouzet/nani/doc/tutorial.rst

 The NumPy array created here is made of elements each representing a ``Player`` from a game.
-The view class :class:`PlayerState` allows to manipulate the state of the player (alive, moving, shooting) by abstracting the bitwise operations required to read/set the flags from/to the ``numpy.uint8`` data.
+The view class ``PlayerState`` allows to manipulate the state of the player (alive, moving, shooting) by abstracting the bitwise operations required to read/set the flags from/to the ``numpy.uint8`` data.
 As per the documentation of the data type :class:`Number`, the view class is